-Pursuant to the Capital Markets Rules issued by the Malta Financial Services Authority, MIDI p.l.c. (the "Company") is hereby reporting on the extent of its adoption of the Code of Principles of Good Corporate Governance (the "Code") as well as on the measures adopted to ensure compliance with this same Code.
-For this reporting period, the Company is adhering to the Code as set out in Appendix 5.1 of Chapter 5 - Continuing Obligations of the said Capital Markets Rules.
-The Directors are committed to the values of transparency, honesty, and integrity in all their actions and strongly believe that such practices are in the best interests of the Company, its Shareholders and other stakeholders.
+Pursuant to the Malta Financial Services Authority Listing Rules, MIDI p.l.c. (the "Company") is hereby reporting on the extent of its adoption of the Code of Principles of Good Corporate Governance (the "Code") as well as on the measures adopted to ensure compliance with this same Code.
+For this reporting period, the Company is adhering to the Code as set out in Appendix 5.1 of Chapter 5 - Continuing Obligations of the said Listing Rules.
+The Directors are committed to the values of transparency, honesty and integrity in all their actions and strongly believe that such practices are in the best interests of the Company, its Shareholders and other stakeholders.
 The Directors believe that the Company benefits from having in place more transparent governance structures and from improved relations with the market which enhance market integrity and confidence.